RkJaiswal3/EcommerceSite/README.md

 - cd backend
 - npm install
 - nodemon index.js

-for starting the forntend code you have to locate in main project and write the below command in the terminal
+For starting the forntend code you have to locate in main project and write the below command in the terminal
   - npm run dev

 Then you have to signup yourself or registered to login.